Classical Ciphers

 How encryption is done using k1 on the single plaintext characters:

 Plaintext English prob.
-P(i) Ciphertext Cipher frequencies F(k1)
+P(i) Ciphertext Cipher frequencies F(i+k₁)

-As the value of k1 we need to choose the value (one out of the 26 alphabet values) that better approximates the English typical frequencies.
+As the value of k₁ we need to choose the value that better approximates the English typical frequencies.

 The procedure is repeated for every row Ri to gain different parts of the key.

-Note that this is exactly the same attack used for the shift encryption (only more structured), with shift encryption m = 1, i.e. we have a single row R containing the full ciphertext.
+Note that this is exactly the same attack used for the shift encryption (only more structured) where we’d have a single row R containing the full ciphertext.

-As the opposite case, also note that if the key length is equal to the length of the plain text this cipher is equivalent to the one-time pad.
-In this case each row Ri has just one element, thus we have no material to analyze the frequencies.
+As the opposite extreme case, if the key length is equal to the length of the plain text this cipher is equivalent to the one-time pad.
+In this case each row Rᵢ has just one element, thus we have no material to analyze the frequencies.

 Affine Cipher